 If you’re a pro at online shopping, you’ve probably already figured out that the annual fee for Amazon Prime totally pays off because you always get free shipping.
 You can find almost everything you need on Amazon!

 Get your car serviced regularly.

-You may be tempted to avoid getting you car serviced when you’re saving for a house deposit.
+You may be tempted to avoid getting your car serviced when you’re saving for a house deposit.
 Even though it can be a bummer shelling out your hard earned money on something boring like getting your oil changed, it’s well worth it.
-Keep your car maintained and serviced regularly can help prevent big ticket bills for your car and unexpected costs and will help your car run longer.
+Keeping your car maintained and serviced regularly can help prevent big ticket bills for your car and unexpected costs and will help your car run longer.

 Track your expenses.

 Being aware of where every cent of your money is going is one of the best ways to save money for a mortgage.
 With knowledge comes power.
 When you know that you’re spending $50 a month buying vanilla lattes, you’ll likely go less often once you know what a drain it is on your budget.
 Tracking your expenses allows you to identify the high budget items so you know where to focus on saving for a house deposit.

 Entertainment can really get expensive if you don’t keep a strict budget on it.
 If you’re saving for a house deposit, you definitely need to put a limit on your entertainment costs.
 Here’s a few ways to do that:

 - Wait for movies to come out instead of going to the theaters.